runninginair/movie-db-list/README.md

 # movie-db-list
-This is a Vite React Movie DB List project.
+This is a Vite React Movie-DB-List frontend project.